HoiDam/Markdown_CISSP/CybraryNotes/Domain1.md

 - Ulitmate risk reduction = avoidance

 - Risk Transference :
 ~ decision to reduce loss through sharing that risk with another organization
 ~ Service Level Agreements and contracts establish the degree of transference
 ~ Cant transfer liability

-- Risk Acceptance examples:
+- Risk Acceptance examples :
 ~ Provides no active mitigation
 ~ based on a cost/ benefit analysis , it is determined the cost of the control is less than the potential for loss
 ~ sometimes acceptance is the only choice
 ~ risk acceptance still includes due diligence, and can still be used to indicate good business decisions were made
 ~ level of risk and impact is always changing, so reglular reviews are needed

 ### Monitoring
 - Risk Monitoring and Reporting
 ~ Risk response designed and implemented based on a risk assessment that was conducted at a single point in time
 ~ Because of changing nature of risk and associated controls, ongoing monitoring is an essential step of the risk management life cycle
 ~ controls can become less effective
 ~ operational environment may change
 ~ new threats , tech , vulnerabilities may emerge

 - Key Risk Indicators
 ~ Provide early warning
 ~ Provide backward-looking view on risk events
 ~ Enable documentation and analysis of trends